tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 the value is incremented by one, the value is then printed to the screen giving us `1`.

 Like outlined in the comments above, once the program hits the end of the loop, it will check the initial condition, and see if it is met.
 This repeats until the condition is finally met.
-You must be careful when defining this condition, due to the possibility of being able to make the program stay in an infinite loop if the condition is never met.
+Following this, the other numbers will be printed until `(counter < 3)` no longer holds true.
+One must be careful when defining this condition, due to the possibility of being able to make the program stay in an infinite loop if the condition is never met.
 An easy way for this to occur is to forget to increment the counter variable in this case, and then it would forever have the value of 0.
 Due to this, the